-You can use this document to learn about the monitor mode, as well as enable the mode on the StackPath WAF.
+You can use this document to learn about the monitor mode, as well as enable the monitor mode on the StackPath WAF.

-There are three WAF modes:
+There are 3 WAF modes:

 - To learn more about the WAF's protection against Application Layer DDoS Attacks, see Learn and Configure WAF for Application Layer DDoS Protection.